Digital twinning of self-sensing structures using the statistical finite element method: Statistical Digital Twin

 The weak form of the shell equilibrium equation, or the principle of virtual work, for a Kirchhoff-Love shell with the midsurface~$\Omega$ and the position vector~$\vec x$ reads

-Here, the penalty term enforcing the conformity of the displacements and rotations of all plates attached to the same joint has been omitted for the sake of brevity.
+Here the penalty term enforcing the conformity of the displacements and rotations of all plates attached to the same joint has been omitted for the sake of brevity.
 The internal virtual work on the left-hand side depends on the membrane force resultant~$\vec n(\vec x)$, the bending moment resultant~$\vec m(\vec x)$, the virtual membrane strain~$\delta \vec \alpha(\vec x)$ and the virtual bending strain~$\delta \vec \beta(\vec x)$.
 Evidently, these fields depend in turn either on the displacements~$\vec u(\vec x)$ or the virtual displacements~$\delta \vec u(\vec x)$.
-Furthermore, we assume a linear elastic and isotropic material so that the two resultants~$\vec n(\vec x)$ and~$\vec m(\vec x)$ depend on the respective strains~$\vec \alpha(\vec x)$ and~$\vec \beta(\vec x)$ via the Young's modulus~$E$, Poisson's ratio~$\nu$ and the shell thickness~$h$.
+Furthermore, the material is assumed to be linear elastic and isotropic so that the two resultants~$\vec n(\vec x)$ and~$\vec m(\vec x)$ depend on the respective strains~$\vec \alpha(\vec x)$ and~$\vec \beta(\vec x)$ via the Young's modulus~$E$, Poisson's ratio~$\nu$ and the shell thickness~$h$.
 The right-hand side of~\eqref{eq:weak} represents the external virtual work and depends on the deterministic concentrated forces~$\vec f^{(j)}$ applied at the respective positions~$\vec x^{(j)}$ and the random distributed loading~$\vec r (\vec x)$.
-As will be detailed later, it is assumed that the loading applied by the train axles is composed of only vertical components so that both~$\vec f^{(j)}$ and~$\vec r(\vec x)$ have only a non-zero vertical component.
-The random distributed train loading~$\vec r(\vec x)$ is assumed to be a Gaussian process with a zero mean and known covariance, i.e.
+The random distributed loading takes into account the uncertainty in train weight and other uncertainties pertaining to the choice of the finite element model.
+As will be detailed later, it is assumed that the loading applied by the train axles is composed only of vertical components so that both~$\vec f^{(j)}$ and~$\vec r(\vec x)$ have only a non-zero vertical component.
+The random distributed train loading~$\vec r(\vec x)$ is a Gaussian process with a zero mean and prescribed covariance, i.e.